Quinton Lucas: 2023 election

 Lucas ran for reelection as mayor in 2023.
 The opponent, Clay Chastain, has been a frequent candidate for city office.
 Lucas campaigned on his first-term accomplishments, including the opening of the new KCI terminal, efforts to address violent crime, and investments in infrastructure and affordable housing.
 In the primary election on April 4, 2023, Lucas received 81.4% of the vote and was reelected in the general election on June 20, 2023, with 80.5% of the vote.
 His second term began on August 1, 2023.

-Quinton Lucas joined Tenant Union Federation members at their announcement of the 2025 rent strike against Capital Realty Group.
+Quinton Lucas joined Tenant Union Federation members at their announcement of a unionization drive against Capital Realty Group.

 Personal life

 Lucas is a lifelong fan of the Kansas City Chiefs, reportedly taking detailed and colored notes on the performances of Kansas City sports teams.
 His favorite recipe is Doritos casserole.

 On April 9, 2021, he married his longtime partner, Katherine Carttar.
 They have two children.